Enterprise Point of Contact:Emily Cadik

 Senior Policy Analyst

 The Housing Credit is the fundamental housing resource used to transform communities.
-According to Harvard University’s Joint Center for Housing Studies, there were only 6.8 million affordable units for 12.1 million extremely low-income renters nationwide as of 2011.
-Because of higher-income households competing with low-income renters for affordable units and widespread structural inadequacy in the existing affordable housing stock, there actually exist only 30 adequate, available, and affordable units for every 100 extremely low-income households in the U.S. The Housing Credit helps to close this gap by producing or preserving almost 100,000 affordable homes per year for low-income working families and people with special needs (veterans, the elderly, the disabled, and the homeless) in urban, suburban, and rural communities throughout the country.
+According to Harvard University’s Joint Center for Housing Studies, there are only 6.9 million rental homes affordable and available to 11.8 million extremely low-income renters, representing an unmet need of 4.9 million affordable homes.
+The Housing Credit helps to close this gap by producing or preserving almost 100,000 affordable homes per year for low-income working families and people with special needs (veterans, the elderly, the disabled, and the homeless) in urban, suburban, and rural communities throughout the country.
 The program also addresses the needs of those who are acutely underserved, such as farmworkers and Native Americans.

 The Housing Credit is a premier example of public-private partnerships.
 After incorporating public comment and participation, state agencies develop Qualified Allocation Plans (QAP) that aim to address the particular affordable housing priorities of the state and determine the kinds and locations of affordable apartments to be built.
 Because private investors can only claim credits after projects are completed, meet all federal requirements and are occupied by income-eligible tenants at affordable rents, the Housing Credit benefits from private-sector discipline.
 This “pay-for-performance” model has led to very effective management of affordable apartments and an extraordinarily low level of foreclosure—a rate of 0.62 percent over the Housing Credit’s entire history, according to the accounting firm CohnReznick.

-In addition to the tax reform and deficit reduction threats, there are also specific policy issues affecting the Housing Credit.
+In addition to the threat from tax reform, there are specific policy issues affecting the Housing Credit.
 The Housing and Economic Recovery Act of 2008 (HERA) enacted a temporary provision which created a fixed floor rate for new construction and substantial rehab Housing Credits (also known as 9 percent Housing Credits) at no less than 9 percent - the amount originally envisioned when the program was created.
-This provision has simplified state administration of the program, and removed the financial uncertainty and risk associated with underwriting Housing Credit-financed properties using a “floating rate” system.
+This provision has simplified state administration of the program and removed the financial uncertainty and risk associated with underwriting Housing Credit-financed properties using a “floating rate” system.

-The 9 percent floor was extended for projects allocated Credits through the end of 2013 in the American Taxpayer Relief Act of 2012, but must be extended on a long-term basis in order to maintain financial feasibility and administrative predictability for Housing Credit projects beyond 2013.
-Bipartisan bills were introduced in both the House and Senate during the 112th Congress to permanently extend the 9 percent floor, and received extensive bipartisan support (H.R.
+The minimum 9 percent rate was extended for Housing Credit allocations made through the end of 2013 in the American Taxpayer Relief Act of 2012, but it has since expired.
+It must now be extended on a long-term basis in order to maintain financial feasibility and administrative predictability for Housing Credit projects in 2014 and beyond.
+On August 1, 2013, Senator Maria Cantwell (D-WA) introduced bipartisan legislation (S. 1442) to enact minimum Housing Credit rates.
+Bipartisan bills were also introduced in both the House and Senate during the 112th Congress to permanently extend the 9 percent floor, and received extensive bipartisan support (H.R.
 3661 and S. 1989; see also the Enterprise bill summaries).

 Testimony and Public Comment